PAdventures/PAdventures/README.md

 - 👋 Hi, I’m @PAdventures
 - 👀 I’m interested in building a website for my Discord Bot
-- ✨ I know JavaScript, Python and Lua
+- ✨ I know JavaScript, TypeScript, Python and Lua (In terms of Robloxs' Lua)
 - 🌱 I’m currently learning C++ and C#
 -
 - Want to be friends on Discord, or just want to contact me?
 Here's my totally unique username: `padventures`